Stories linking everyone in Telecom

 • Requires additional development and extensive support

-• In-house platform not requiring collaboration with other (external) apps
+• When your in-house platform does not require any collaboration with or connection to other (external) apps

 High, or custom coding, is still the way to go for companies that wish to create highly specialized apps for themselves or their customers.
 It is much more time, and therefore labor, intensive and requires having experienced developers on staff.
 However, for specialized activities or in-house solutions, this may be the best solution.
 If, that is, the company can stay on top of future needs regarding updates and maintenance.